diehlpk/diehlpk.github.io/cv/index.md

 1. An overview for coupling finite elements with peridynamics
 1. A comparative review of peridynamics and phase field models for engineering fracture mechanics
 1. Quasistatic Fracture using Nonliner-Nonlocal Elastostatics and an Analytic Tangent Stiffness Matrix
-1. NLMech: Implementation of finite difference/meshfreediscretization of nonlocal fracture models, (submitted)
+1. NLMech: Implementation of finite difference/meshfree discretization of nonlocal fracture models, (submitted)

 * Computer Science